Fire burning on unoccupied Shell Key Preserve near Tierre Verde

-St. Petersburg Fire Rescue planned to allow the blaze to burn itself.
+St. Petersburg Fire Rescue planned to allow the blaze to burn itself out.

 A fire was reported about 7:48 a.m.
-Sunday on the northwest side of the unoccupied island west of Tierra Verde, St. Petersburg Fire Rescue Lt.
+Sunday on the northwest side of the uninhabited island west of Tierra Verde, St. Petersburg Fire Rescue Lt.
 Steve Lawrence said.

-St. Petersburg Fire Rescue attempted to get fire boats close to battle the blaze, but the water near the fire has been too shallow for boats to access, Lawrence added.
+St. Petersburg Fire Rescue attempted to get fire boats close to battle the blaze, but the water near the fire was too shallow for boats to access, Lawrence added.

 No injuries were reported.